-Sean Stalfort has served as a member of our Board of Directors since December 2015.
-Mr. Stalfort is the President of PBM Capital Group, LLC, a private equity investment firm in the business of investing in healthcare and life-science related companies.
-Mr. Stalfort has been with PBM Capital Group, LLC since May 2010.
-Prior to joining PBM Capital Group, LLC, Mr. Stalfort was the Executive Vice President for New Business Development/M&A for PBM Products.
-Mr. Stalfort is also a founding Partner of Octagon Partners and Octagon Finance, historic tax credit real estate companies.
-Mr. Stalfort is a director of Dova Pharmaceuticals, Inc., a publicly traded pharmaceutical company, as well as several private healthcare companies.
-Mr. Stalfort received a B.A. in Business Economics and Political Science from Brown University.
-Our Board of Directors believes that Mr. Stalfort should serve as a director based upon his years as an investor in healthcare related companies.
+Paul B. Manning has served as the chairman of our Board of Directors since December 2017 and as a member of our Board of Directors since December 2015.
+Mr. Manning is the Chairman and Chief Executive Officer of PBM Capital Group, LLC, a private equity investment firm in the business of investing in healthcare and life-science related companies, which he founded in 2010.
+Prior to that, Mr. Manning founded PBM Products in 1997, a producer of infant formula and baby food, which was sold to Perrigo Corporation in 2010.
+Mr. Manning is a director of various private companies.
+Within the past five years, Mr. Manning previously served on the Board of Directors of Dova Pharmaceuticals, Inc., Perrigo Corporation, Concordia Healthcare Corp. and AveXis, Inc. Mr. Manning received a B.S. in microbiology from the University of Massachusetts.
+Our Board of Directors believes that Mr. Manning should serve as a director based upon his over 30 years of managerial and operational experience in the healthcare industry and as an investor in healthcare related companies.